 If you are an active student you will get a SUMail account automatically as soon as your Exchange account is removed.
 Email from your Exchange account will NOT be moved to SUMail.
 Once the SUMail account is created, email sent to email@example.com will be delivered to the new account in SUMail.

-If you do nothing, your access to Exchange will be removed automatically 30 days after your retirement or resignation.
+If you are staff and take no action, your access to Exchange will be removed automatically 30 days after your retirement or resignation.
 Your department may choose to remove your access to Exchange before 30 days.
 You will not receive any mail sent to firstname.lastname@example.org.

 Consider whether it is acceptable if the employee happens to receive work-related email after they leave.
 This is acceptable in most cases – the employee agrees to forward work-related email to their former supervisor or colleague if they get any.
 If this is not acceptable, contact your IT support staff (DSP) to request a new NetID for the employee.